James J. Peters VA Medical Center

-The James J. Peters VA Medical Center, (also known as the Bronx Veterans Hospital), is a US Department of Veterans Affairs hospital complex located at 130 West Kingsbridge Road in West Fordham, Bronx, New York City.
+The James J. Peters VA Medical Center (also known as the Bronx Veterans Hospital) is a US Department of Veterans Affairs hospital complex located at 130 West Kingsbridge Road in West Fordham, Bronx, New York City.
 The hospital is the headquarters of the Veterans Integrated Service Networks New York/New Jersey VA Health Care Network.
 This network is also the parent network to VA New York Harbor Healthcare System.

 The campus falls under the jurisdiction of the United States Department of Veterans Affairs Police and the United States Department of Veterans Affairs, Office of Inspector General.

 History

 During the American Revolutionary War, the site of the medical center was the location of British '"Fort Number 6" (1777–1779).
 During the 19th century, the land was part of the estate of Nathaniel Platt Bailey.
 The site then became the property of the Sisters of Charity of New York who turned it into the Bronx Roman Catholic Orphan Asylum.
 The hospital opened as United States Veterans' Hospital no. 81 on April 15, 1922.

 By the 1970s, the original hospital had deteriorated to the point that a Life magazine article was written about it.
 One of the hospital's patients during this time period was Ron Kovic, who described the hospital as having "deplorable conditions".
-The hospital was eventually rebuilt in the late 1970s to address these issues.
+The hospital was eventually rebuilt in the late 1970s.

-The Bronx Veterans hospital was renamed after James J. Peters in 2002.
-Peters, a US Army veteran, was patient of the Bronx Veterans Hospital who founded several organizations to address the needs of patients with spinal cord injuries, including the United Spinal Association, originally known as the Eastern Paralyzed Veterans Association.
+In 2002, the Bronx Veterans hospital was renamed after James J. Peters.
+Peters, a US Army veteran and patient at the Bronx Veterans Hospital, founded several organizations to address the needs of patients with spinal cord injuries, including the United Spinal Association (originally known as the Eastern Paralyzed Veterans Association).

-The Fisher House Foundation is building two Fisher houses on the James J. Peters VA Medical Center grounds in 2018.

 Research

 The hospital has been a center of medical research for decades.
-Ludwik Gross who became the director of the Cancer Research Division started his research at the hospital in 1944.
-Beginning in the 1950s Rosalyn Sussman Yalow and Solomon Berson conducted research into radioimmunoassay.
-Their laboaratory at one point was a repurposed janitor’s closet.
+Ludwik Gross, who became the director of the Cancer Research Division, started his research at the hospital in 1944.
+Beginning in the 1950s, Rosalyn Sussman Yalow and Solomon Berson conducted research into radioimmunoassay.
 The research culminated in Yalow receiving the 1977 Nobel Prize in Physiology or Medicine.
-(Her collaborator, Solomon Berson, who died in 1972 was not eligible for the prize, as Nobel prizes are not awarded posthumously.)
-In 1966 James Cimino and Michael J. Brescia developed the Cimino-Brescia fistula.
+Her collaborator, Berson, who died in 1972, was not eligible for the prize (Nobel prizes are not awarded posthumously).
+In 1966, James Cimino and Michael J. Brescia developed the Cimino-Brescia fistula.

-In 1985 a dedicated five storey medical research building connected to the main building was erected.
+In 1985, a building dedicated to medical research was constructed and connected to the main building.
 The research building contains the Spinal Cord Damage Research Center, established due to the efforts of the Eastern Paralyzed Veterans Association (now United Spinal Association) and its director James J. Peters.